Android-for-Python/Common-Gestures-Example/README.md

 ### Windows

-This is required at the top of main.py to disable an undocumented Kivy feature:
+This is required at the top of main.py to disable a Kivy feature:
 ```
 if platform == 'win':
     # Dispose of that nasty red dot on Windows